Guide

 Readers should see what was checked recently.

-Each comparison lens should show the data source family and whether any required platform facts need same-session review.
+Each comparison lens should show the data source family and whether any required platform details need same-session review.

 Source checklist